OK, I’ll admit it. I’ll come clean. I’ll come right out and say it.

 I found this out about me back when I took over the printed newsletter of the UCLA International Institute years ago.
 Responsible for design, editing and publishing, I started from the ground up and immediately set up an appointment with our printing company rep to go over books and books of paper stock — not only what would print well, what color would be best, whether glossy or matte, but also the weight and FEEL of the stock.
 I choose an uncoated white matte that was both bright and soft — it didn’t create any glare when you read the articles and it had a certain nice soft, velvety feel between the fingers.
 Yes, velvety.

 Honestly, I didn’t know if anyone would notice but I figured that even subconsciously it would have an effect.
-But I was wrong; people did actually notice and commented to me that it felt good in their hands, classy, high-end.
+And I figured correctly; people did actually notice and commented to me that it felt good in their hands, classy, high-end.
 And really, all it was white paper, but oh, such a nice white paper.

 I did this paper “recon” subsequently for various brochures and other collateral materials I created for our department, and for some those I added an aqueous finish — a barely visible gloss that also gave a really nice posh feel to the stock.